mdibl/pipeline-prep/pre_index_datasets/README.md

 Usage: $path2/hisat2-build [options]* <reference_in> <ht2_base>

 Notes:
 If you use --snp, --ss, and/or --exon, hisat2-build will need about 200GB RAM for the human genome size as index building involves a graph construction.
 Otherwise, you will be able to build an index on your desktop with 8GB RAM.

 Main arguments:

 <reference_in>
 A comma-separated list of FASTA files containing the reference sequences to be aligned to, or, if -c is specified, the sequences themselves.
-E.g., <reference_in> might be chr1.fa,chr2.fa,chrX.fa,chrY.fa, or, if -c is specified, this might be GGTCATCCT,ACGGGTCGT,CCGTTCTATGCGGCTTA.
+E.g., <reference_in> might be chr1.fa,chr2.fa,chrX.fa, chrY.fa, or, if -c is specified, this might be GGTCATCCT,ACGGGTCGT,CCGTTCTATGCGGCTTA.

 <ht2_base>
 The basename of the index files to write.
 By default, hisat2-build writes files named NAME.1.ht2, NAME.2.ht2, NAME.3.ht2, NAME.4.ht2, NAME.5.ht2, NAME.6.ht2, NAME.7.ht2, and NAME.8.ht2 where NAME is <ht2_base>.
 ```
 * kallisto
 * Salmon